 Victorian Shoes & Accessories

-Bag – A lady carried very little with her but a small bag is essential to hide your modern keys, wallet and cell phone.
-A reticule, a decorated drawstring pouch was carried or hung from the skirt band.
+Bag – A lady carried very little with her, but a small bag is essential to hide your modern keys, wallet, and cell phone.
+A reticule, a decorated drawstring pouch, was carried or hung from the skirt band.
 They could be made of coordinating fabric or knit so as to blend in with the full skirt.
-They are easy to make or buy a handmade one with pretty beading or embroidery.
+They are easy to make, or you can buy a handmade one with pretty beading or embroidery.